ImJCyo/SillyTavern-MultiSpeaker-Colorizer/README.md

 ## ⚙️ Configuration

-- **Enable/Disable Logging:** Toggle Console (F12) logging on or off.
-- **Add Character:** Enter the character's name exactly as it appears in the chat and select a color.
-- **Apply & Save:** Use the "Apply & Save" button to immediately commit all profile changes to SillyTavern's storage, and scan back 3 messages to apply your new color choices.

-## 📁 Profile Sharing (Import/Export)

-This extension allows you to share specific character color setups as standalone JSON files:

-- **Export Profile:** Exports only the *currently selected* profile.
-Perfect for sharing your specific "Character Pack" with others.
-- **Import Profile:** Choose a `.json` file to add to your list.
-You will be prompted to name the new profile upon import.
+Open the **Extensions** menu and expand the **Multi-Speaker Colorizer** drawer.

+### 1. General Settings
+* **User Shield:** Enter your persona/user name here.
+The script will ignore any message header that matches this name.

+### 2. Profile Management
+* **Active Profile:** Select your current color scheme from the dropdown.
+* **New / Rename:** Create a fresh profile or rename the current one.
+* **Export/Import:** Backup your profiles to JSON or load a friend's config.

+### 3. Character Mapping
+* **Add Character:** Click `+ Add Character`.
+* **Name Format:** Enter the names to watch for.
+You can use comma-separated aliases.
+    * *Example:* `Gandalf,Mithrandir,Greybeard`
+    * *Effect:* If any of these names appear in the narration text, the dialogue color will update to your chosen hex code.

+### 4. Debugging
+* **Debug Logs:** Check this box to print logic to the browser console (F12).
+Useful if a character isn't coloring and you want to see exactly which word the script is failing to match.

 ## 🧠 How it Works (Client-Side)
-Unlike "World Info" or "Author's Notes" which are sent to the AI, this script runs locally in your browser after the message has already been generated.
-It scans the rendered HTML of the chat and applies CSS styling on the fly.
-This ensures:
+Unlike "World Info" or "Author's Notes" which are sent to the AI, this script runs locally in your browser after the message has already been rendered.

-1. No extra cost per message.
-2. No interference with the AI's logic or personality.
-3. Instant visual updates.
+1.  **Sanitization:** It strips text of smart quotes and punctuation to create a "clean" token list.
+2.  **Detection:** It scans the narration text (text *outside* quotes) for known character names.
+3.  **Application:** It wraps dialogue in styled `<span>` tags without modifying the actual message content in your chat logs.

+## ⚠️ Compatibility Note
+This extension is designed to work safely alongside other DOM-manipulating extensions (like Wordsight).
+It uses a "safe renderer" that checks for existing styles before applying new ones to prevent conflicts.

+---

+### **Need to reset?**
+If your profiles become corrupted or the UI isn't loading, use the red **Factory Reset** button in the extension panel to wipe settings back to the safe defaults.